 It is quite common to see sundials with a figure-8 -shaped curve at noon.
-It is the analemma curve which is represents a correction (the equation of time) allowing viewers to read mean time as on a watch.
+It is an analemma curve, which represents a correction (the equation of time), allowing viewers to read civil time as on a watch.
 To do so, you must also include the longitude correction that has the effect of shifting the curve off the hour line so that it is not vertical anymore (unless the sundial location is right on the reference meridian).